“English is my worst subject.” True or False?

 So if you are an ESL student or a native English speaker, in fact no matter what language you write in, your writing should reflect a logical flow of ideas that the readers can follow.
 Learning to write clearly in this manner can be a really beautiful experience that can open up a whole new world to the writer.

 Today I opened my AOL mail account and this example of bad grammar went off in my ears like a car backfiring.
 We hear it so often that people barely understand that it is entirely grammatically incorrect.
+Many have come to think that it is correct.

 What’s wrong with the ubiquitous “You’ve got mail“?
 This phrase is used in my own AOL account and shared by the blockbuster movie of the same name (which features this email relationship).